aklump/drupal_loft_dev/README.md

 ### Troubleshooting mail issues
 If you set the variable _loft_dev_mail_capture_ to 1, emails will be written to _private://loft-dev/mail_ and you can see the emails that are being sent.
 They will not be actually sent while this is true.
 See `loft_dev_mail_alter()` and `loft_dev_exit()` for more info.

+### Database Schema Rollbacks
+You can easily rollback the module version using the loft dev tools block "Replay Update" button.
+By default the schema will be rolled back by one number.
+You can also target a specific rollback number by setting the following variable to the schema version you want to rollback to:

+    drush vset loft_dev:update_rollback_{module name} {schema version, e.g. 7004}

 ### Automatic backups using Loft Deploy
 Loft Dev module can automatically call `loft_deploy export` on regulary intervals of use.
 This has the effect of automatically backing up the database to the normal output path, for every N minutes of active use.
 For the most recent backup go there.
 To see the incremental backups in time, descend into the _loft_dev_auto_ directory.